 Your big day goes by in the blink of an eye.
 The one thing that you have to rely on for salvaging the overlooked bits of expensive details and invigorating exchanges of smiles from newlywed to newlywed is your photographer who should be there troweling each bit so nothing is left a distance or forgotten memory.

 My point is, you don’t need anything else to worry about and you could do without the fear of being totally disappointed with your pictures after.
 So, I’m going to let you in on a secret.
-Everything you’ve been told about wedding planning, is wrong.
-Well, not completely wrong, just completely backwards!
+Everything you’ve been told about wedding planning is wrong.
+Well, not completely wrong, just completely backward!

-Traditionally, the first few steps of wedding planning goes something like this:
+Traditionally, the first few steps of wedding planning go something like this: